Shaken and Stirred

 Don Giovani 2: Delicious horns.
 Baritones from heaven. angry sopranos - phenomenal.
 Everything is (phenomenal) actually!
 The soprano shout - are you kidding me?

 Beethoven 5th, Chailly, 3rd & 4th movements: Speechless.
-There are no words to convey the beauty and the grandeur, absolutely staggering - the peak listening moment of my listening life!
+There are no words to convey the beauty and the grandeur, absolutely staggering - perhaps the peak moment of my listening life!
 All this from one Annapurna in the system.
-We are building the second one for the customer and one for the reference system.
+We are building more for the customer and one for the reference system.
 Stay tuned.